danielwiegand/climate-justice/README.md

 # What is Climate Justice?

-This is the code for a website which explains the basic concept of "Climate Justice": a just allocation of greenhousse gas emission rights under proviso of limiting global climate change.
+This is the code for a website which explains the basic concept of "Climate Justice": a just allocation of greenhouse gas emission rights under proviso of limiting global climate change.

 The page is available under https://what-is-climate-justice.org